nodrogluap/nanostripper/README.md

                  match (default: 20)
  ```

-Finally, the processing can be made fatsre by providing the minimap index for a FASTA file rather than the FASTA file itself.
+Finally, the processing can be made faster by providing the minimap index for a FASTA file rather than the FASTA file itself.
 The minimap2 index can be generated like so just once:

 ```console
 minimap2 -d hg38.mmi hg38.fa